jeanc18rlos/dental-vip-cms/src/pages/en/dental-tourism.md

       title: "<h4>Top Quality</h4>"
       content: "<p>At your disposal the experience of the best local team of Specialist Dentists, the most modern and comfortable facilities and the latest technology worldwide.
-A service widely recognized and in accordance with the requirements of the highest international standards in oral health.</p>\n"
+A widely recognized service and in accordance with the highest international standards in oral health.</p>\n"
 procedures:
   display: true
   title: We Are Just One Step Away!